theranger/vabamorf/README.md

 This is a free morphological analyzer for Estonian language.
 Software is created and originally published by [Filosoft](https://github.com/Filosoft/vabamorf).

-The goal was to produce a generic library under Linux environment that can be linked into other projects.
+The goal was to produce a generic library for Linux and OSX environments that can be linked into other projects.

 This fork from original build is therefore heavily refactored: